-9. Type the number of the logical hostname resource you want to use for the Managed Server and press Return.
+10. Type the number of the logical hostname resource you want to use for the Managed Server.

 The logical host name resource you choose is configured as the host for the Managed Server resource that is created.
 The Managed Server resource has a resource dependency on the logical hostname resource.
 The Managed Server selected will be configured on the same resource group where the selected logical host exists, in failover mode.